dandao111/academic/content/publication/seismic-evidence-for-water-transportation-in-the-forearc-off-northern-japan/index.md

   patches in the megathrust zone.
 Destruction of the low-permeability slab interface would result in fluid flow upward, which may trigger large megathrust earthquakes and seismicity in the mantle wedge under the forearc.
-draft: false
+draft: true
-featured: true
+featured: false
 image:
   filename: abf3388-f2.jpeg
   focal_point: Smart
-  preview_only: false
+  preview_only: true
 date: 2021-11-29T19:47:19.404Z
 ---